 The Pre-Authorized Debit Plan (PAD) allows property owners to set up automatic monthly prepayments towards the following year’s current taxes.
 Ten monthly payments will be processed on the 15th of each month starting in August and ending the following May.
 No payments will be processed in June or July.
 The maximum monthly payment will be calculated by dividing the most recent tax levy (minus the Home Owner Grant) by ten; then adding 2%.
 Your monthly payment can be for that amount, or a lesser amount.
 PAD payments and over-payments are non-refundable.
 Accounts with large over payments will be reduced automatically.
 The annual tax notices are mailed at the end of May and will show that year’s tax levy, less the total prepayments and interest earned.
-You are responsible for any outstanding balance and must claim the Home Owner Grant each year (if eligible).
+You are responsible for any outstanding balance and claiming the Home Owner Grant through the BC Provincial Website each year (if eligible).

 Taxpayers intending on selling their homes and on the pre-authorized tax payment plan are responsible for cancelling payments.

 Prepayments to your tax account are non-refundable.
 Please fill out the cancellation form and return to the City of Mission.

 Complete a Pre-Authorized Debit Plan (PAD) application and return it together with either automatic withdrawal information from your Financial Institution or a cheque marked “VOID”, mail or deliver to the Finance Department at 8645 Stave Lake Street, P.O.
 Box 20, Mission, B.C.
 V2V 4L9.